PASSIONLab/BELLA/README.md

 Optional flag description:
 ```
--f : List from Jellyfish (required if Jellyfish kmerCounting is used)
--i : List of fastq(s)	(required)
+-f : List of fastq(s)	(required)
 -o : Output filename	(required)
--d : Dataset coverage	(required)
+-c : Dataset coverage	(required)
 -k : KmerSize [17]
--a : User-defined alignment threshold [FALSE, 0]
+-a : User-defined alignment threshold [FALSE, -1]
 -x : SeqAn xDrop [7]
 -e : Error rate [0.15]
 -q : Estimare error rate from the dataset [FALSE]
 -u : Use default error rate setting [FALSE]
--g : Use Gerbil as kmerCounter [FALSE]
--y : Enable GPU [FALSE]
+-b : Buckets of counted k-mers [2]
 -m : Total RAM of the system in MB [auto estimated if possible or 8,000 if not]
 -z : Do not run pairwise alignment [FALSE]
--c : Deviation from the mean alignment score [0.10]
+-d : Deviation from the mean alignment score [0.10]
--r : KmerRift: bases separating two k-mers [kmerSize]
--s : Common k-mers threshold to compute alignment [auto estimated if possible]
--b : Bin size binning algorithm [500]
+-w : Bin size binning algorithm [500]
 -p : Output in PAF format [FALSE]
--w : Probability threshold for reliable range [0.002]
+-r : Probability threshold for reliable range [0.002]
--l : Number of GPUs Available [1, this only works when compiled as with GPU option -y]
+-g : GPUs available [1, only works when BELLA is compiled for GPU]
 ```
 ### Error Rate